paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-024-collection-of-income-tax-at-source-on-wages.md

 Subsec. (d)(2)(B).
 Pub.
 L. 98–369, § 722(h)(1)(B), in amending subpar.
 (B) generally, reenacted cl. (i), in cl. (ii) inserted “with respect to such acquisition—”, added subcls.
 (I) and (II), redesignated former subcls.
 (I) and (II) as (III) and (IV), respectively, and in subcl.
 (III) substituted “the Secretary notifies such broker” for “such broker is notified by the Secretary”, and in provisions following cl. (ii) substituted “shall within such period as the Secretary may prescribe by regulations (but not later than 15 days after such acquisition), notify the payor that such payee is subject to withholding under subparagraph (A), (B), (C) or (D) of subsection (a)(1),” for “within 15 days after the date of the acquisition notify the payor that such payee is subject to withholding under subsection (a)(1)(D) (or subsection (a)(1)(C) in the case of a notification described in clause (ii)(II).”

 Subsec. (e)(1).
 Pub.
 L. 98–369, § 152(a), inserted provision that the Secretary may require that a TIN required to be furnished under subsection (a)(1)(A) be provided under penalties of perjury only with respect to interest, dividends, patronage dividends, and amounts subject to broker reporting.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VII, § 70432(b)(2), July 4, 2025, 139 Stat.
+243, provided that: “The amendment made by this subsection [amending this section] shall apply to calendar years beginning after December 31, 2024.”

+Pub.
+L. 119–21, title VII, § 70433(f), July 4, 2025, 139 Stat.
+244, provided that: “The amendments made by this section [amending this section and sections 6041 and 6041A of this title] shall apply with respect to payments made after December 31, 2025.”

 #### Effective Date of 2008 Amendment
 Pub.
 L. 110–289, div.
 C, title III, § 3091(e), July 30, 2008, 122 Stat.
 2911, provided that: “(1) In general.—Except as otherwise provided in this subsection, the amendments made by this section [enacting [section 6050W of this title](./chapter-061-information-and-returns.md#section-6050w) and amending this section and [section 6724 of this title](./chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md#section-6724)] shall apply to returns for calendar years beginning after December 31, 2010. “(2) Application of backup withholding.—“(A) In general.—The amendment made by subsection (c) [amending this section] shall apply to amounts paid after December 31, 2011. “(B) Eligibility for tin matching program.—Solely for purposes of carrying out any TIN matching program established by the Secretary under section 3406(i) of the Internal Revenue Code of 1986—“(i) the amendments made this section shall be treated as taking effect on the date of the enactment of this Act [July 30, 2008], and “(ii) each person responsible for setting the standards and mechanisms referred to in section 6050W(d)(2)(C) of such Code, as added by this section, for settling transactions involving payment cards shall be treated in the same manner as a payment settlement entity.”